EV3D4/wikipediaViewer/README.md

 # wikipediaViewer

-**User Story**: I can search Wikipedia entries in a search box and see the resulting Wikipedia entries.
+**User Story #1**: I can search Wikipedia entries in a search box and see the resulting Wikipedia entries.

-**User Story**: I can click a button to see a random Wikipedia entry.
+**User Story #2**: I can click a button to see a random Wikipedia entry.